OpenIntroStat/oilabs-tidy/README.md

 be found at [http://www.openintro.org/stat/labs.php](http://www.openintro.org/stat/labs.php).

 This repository is a fork of the original base-R labs.
-It incoperates the 'tidyverse' syntax from the `dplyr` package, and `ggplot` graphics.
+It incoperates the 'tidyverse' syntax from the `dplyr` package for data maniplation, the `ggplot2` package for graphics, and the `infer` package for statistical inference.

 We currently support our source files in the RMarkdown (.Rmd) format, which can be output into html format (though output to pdf is also possible).
 The source files are processed